Hook ’Em In

 • ready to participate

 In other words, basics like pencils or deoderant are important in learning.
 Good teachers espouse this maxim, ‘Maslow before Bloom’.
-However, exciting innovations in sports coaching skill acquisition or exercise science seem overrated by coaches.
-Yet, basic emotional safety and other needs are far more important being met than the latest trends in external feedback or higher order thinking.
-In my experience…
+I could be showing my biases here, but sometimes, exciting innovations in strength and conditioning, data, skill acquisition or exercise science seem overrated by coaches.
+Therefore, basic emotional safety and other needs are far more important being met than the latest trends in external feedback or higher order thinking.
+I stress this is all in my experience…

 The First Minutes Matter